SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_external_table.rst

 .. warning::

-   The external table syntax is deprecated, and will be removed in future versions.
+   The ``CREATE EXTERNAL TABLE`` syntax is deprecated, and will be removed in future versions.

-   Starting with SQream DB v2020.2, external tables have been renamed to foreign tables, and use a more flexible foreign data wrapper concept.
+   Starting with SQream DB v2020.2, external tables have been renamed to :ref:`foreign tables<create_foreign_table>`, and use a more flexible foreign data wrapper concept.
+See :ref:`create_foreign_table` instead.

    Upgrading to a new version of SQream DB converts existing tables automatically.
 When creating a new external tables, use the new foreign table syntax.